SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 #### Troubleshooting

-Now try run this program.
+Now try to run this program.
 What will be the output?

 <div class="output">
 <details>